You are here

 - Duke anesthesiologist and biomedical engineer Laura Niklason creates a novel "bioreactor" system and uses it to grow blood vessels that look and act like the real thing.
 The discovery ultimately leads to the first U.S. implantation of a bioengineered blood vessel, performed at Duke University Medical Center in 2013.

 - Ashutosh Chilkoti (BME) develops the first elastin-like polypeptide fusion that provides a new method to purify proteins without chromatography – opening a new path to developing drugs with greater potency and fewer side effects.

-- A center for the study of advanced photonics (now known as the Fitzpatrick institute for Photonics) is established with $25 million gift by Michael J. Fitzpatrick T'70 and Patty Wyngaarden Fitzpatrick W'69.
+- A center for the study of advanced photonics (now known as the Fitzpatrick Institute for Photonics) is established with a $25 million gift by Michael J. Fitzpatrick T'70 and Patty Wyngaarden Fitzpatrick W'69.

 - Pratt Undergraduate Fellows Program is launched, providing opportunities for students to engage in intensive 18-month research experiences with engineering faculty mentors.

 - Gregg Trahey and Kathryn Nightingale (BME) demonstrate a device that uses ultrasound to image and measure stiffness of breast tissue and, eventually, other tissues.
 The advance allows clinicians to detect and diagnose ailments such as liver scarring and prostate cancer without having to make a single incision in the patient.

 - Joseph Izatt's BME research group demonstrates more than 100-fold improvement in the sensitivity of Optical Coherence Tomography (OCT) biomedical imaging technology, which he helped develop for imaging delicate structures of the eye while at MIT.